JMS55/jms55.github.io/content/posts/2025_09_03_bevy_fifth_birthday/index.md

 I _would_ like to write more documentation this year though - both API docs, and module docs / Bevy book content.
 As Bevy is getting increasingly mature, docs have become one of the bigger sticking points.
 Rendering in particular needs a lot more docs, both because it's under-documented, and because it's a fairly arcane subject.

 When I first started making 3d games, and later when I started working on rendering, I had absolutely no clue what to do.
-How to light a scene, how to write a custom material, what's important for rendering performance, how do I wrote my own rendering feature \<FOO\>, and more are all questions that would greatly benefit from some longer-form written documents.
+How to light a scene, how to write a custom material, what's important for rendering performance, how do I write my own rendering feature \<FOO\>, and more are all questions that would greatly benefit from some longer-form written documents.

 As we start to run out of major rendering features, putting my energy towards writing more docs seems like a good way to move Bevy closer to being production-ready.
-I've already [started writing some stuff](github.com/bevyengine/bevy-website/pull/2195).
+I've already [started writing some stuff](https://github.com/bevyengine/bevy-website/pull/2195).

 ### Production Ready - What's Missing?